sqrt9/BooksRPC/README.md

 Contains:
 - TS file for rich presence
-- Quiet user Launch Agent (may have to touch books-rpc.log) plist file
+- Quiet user Launch Agent .plist file

 You will need homebrew and deno.
 Deno is a nice JS/TS interpreter with URL imports.